polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     -   Hierarchical namespace: **Disabled**

-### Task 4: Configure Failover Clustering on Azure VMs running Windows Server 2016 to support a highly available database tier of the SAP NetWeaver installation.
+### Task 4: Configure Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available database tier of the SAP NetWeaver installation.

 1. If needed, from the RDP session to az12003b-vm0, use Remote Desktop to re-connect to **i20-db-0.adatum.com** Azure VM.
-When prompted, provide the following credentials:

-    -   Login as: **ADATUM\\Student**

-    -   Password: **Pa55w.rd1234**

-1. Within the RDP session to i20-db-0.adatum.com, in Server Manager, navigate to the **Local Server** view and turn off **IE Enhanced Security Configuration**.
+When prompted, provide the credentials of the adatum.com AD domain administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

 1. Within the RDP session to i20-db-0.adatum.com, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.